Jerry Yates: Derby County (loan)

 On 2 July 2024, Yates joined fellow Championship club Derby County on loan for the 2024–25 season.
 After missing Derby's first three matches of the season due to a red-card suspension from the previous season, Yates made his Derby County debut in a 2–1 defeat to Watford on 24 August 2024.
 He scored his first Derby goal in a 1–1 draw at Millwall on 19 October 2024.
 Yates held a regular place as Derby's main starting striker during the season and after injuries to Dajaune Brown, Kemar Roofe and Lars-Jørgen Salvesen, Yates became Derby's only fit senior striker for the last two months of the season.
 Yates scored 10 times in 42 Championship appearances for Derby during his loan spell and was the clubs top scorer as Derby avoided relegation to League One by one point.

 Luton Town

 On 1 August 2025, Yates signed for League One club Luton Town for a reported seven-figure fee.

+Sheffield Wednesday (loan)

+On 30 January 2026, Yates joined Championship club Sheffield Wednesday on loan for the remainder of the season.
+He made his debut the following day, starting in the 0–1 defeat to Wrexham.
+On 28 February 2026, he scored his first goal for Wednesday, at home to Southampton with a diving header.
+He won the club's Player of the Month award for March after scoring three goals in three games, the first against Southampton the previous month, and then goals against Derby County and Watford.